ypresto/AutoLayoutLint/README.md

 It utilizes method/function swizzling for testing:

-- Swizzles well-known `UIViewAlertForUnsatisfiableConstraints` function for detection.
+- Swizzles caller objc method of well-known `UIViewAlertForUnsatisfiableConstraints` function for detection.
-- Stubs `viewDidLoad` which can cause I/O or assertion failure in your code.
+- Stubs `viewDidLoad` to keep from I/O or assertion failure in your code.

 ## Usage